starrylive/math/README.md

 ## Plan
 update 3 times a week.

-## 1st week Review
-I find it a hard way to let my friend foucs on what I'm talking about.
-It looks like so boring just as when I learned math.
-Thanks to Mr.Shizhong, one of my favorate professor, once teached "Computer Networking", impressed me.
-I'd like to use his way to finish this study.
 - 0101 in computers(How does computer work)
 - Proofs sequences logic and graphs(Discrete mathematics)
 - Wave-particle duality(Calculus)